bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 {% autocrossref %}

-The validation procedure requires evaluation of the scriptSig and scriptPubKey.
+The validation procedure requires evaluation of the signature script and pubkey script.
-In a P2PKH output, the scriptPubKey is:
+In a P2PKH output, the pubkey script is:

 {% endautocrossref %}